 Provides advanced study in special education mandates, procedures, and case law related to the provision of special education and related services to students with disabilities.
 Current decisions will be examined from historical, social, and education best practices perspectives.
 Included in the course are procedural rights of the Americans with Disabilities Act (ADA), the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act, Indiana's Article 7, and social/communication disorders in students with learning disabilities.
 Grade of C or better required.
 Admission to the teacher preparation program required.
-EXPECTATION: 2.75 GPA in professional education courses and 2.67 GPA in major content area.
+EXPECTATION: 2.75 GPA overall and 3.0 in major content area.
 PREREQUISITE: SPED 2400, 3000, 3120.